0/5

 Step 3.
 Assemble the Sambousek

-After resting, roll out each dough portion on a clean surface, avoiding flour if possible (you may need to use a little flour if the dough sticks).
-Aim for a thickness of about ½ cm.
-Use a cookie cutter or glass to cut out small round circles.
+After resting, roll out each dough portion on a floured surface, (use minimal flour).
+Aim for a thickness of about 4-5 mm.
+Use a cookie cutter or glass to cut out small round circles around 10cm in diameter.
 Once cut, flip each round over so the sticky side is facing up before placing the filling.

-Place approximately 1 to 1 1⁄2 tablespoons of the lamb filling in the center of each dough round.
+Place approximately 1 tablespoon of the filling in the center of each dough round.
 Fold the dough over to cover the filling, creating a half-moon shape.
 Seal the edges by pressing down firmly with your fingers, and then use the back of a fork to gently press and decorate the edges.

-To Freeze: If you’re freezing the sambousek, ensure the pastries are spaced apart so they’re not touching.
+To Freeze: If you’re freezing the sambousek, line your tray with plastic wrap and ensure the pastries are spaced apart so they’re not touching.
 For stacking, use plastic wrap between the layers instead of baking paper, as this will make them easier to remove once frozen.
 Place the tray in the freezer until the sambousek are frozen solid.
 Once frozen, transfer them to a resealable bag for later use.

 To Fry: Heat vegetable oil in a pan and fry the sambousek until they turn golden brown on both sides.
 Remove and drain on a paper towel before serving.